 But why are there two types of dates?
 We might need a bit of a primer on the menstrual cycle and how it relates to pregnancy.

 This graphic is intentionally simple, removing all the hormones and other fun stuff.
 You’ll note that it says approximately day 14 and day 28.
 In textbooks, we often see that women have 28 day cycles and everything has a nice schedule.
 However, women are not textbooks and sometimes have shorter or longer cycles and/or have ovulation at slightly different times.
 Therefore, knowing when fertilization and conception happen can be a bit tricky.
 An obvious marker is the first day of the last menstrual period (LMP).
-Why the last day?
+Why the first day?
 Well, another variable is the length of menses but everyone has a first day so to be consistent, that is the marker used.